top of page

 DRUG COURT

 Drug Court programs are supervised by the Drug Court Judge and require regular court appearances.
 These programs involve significant education and treatment.
-The program is set up in phases and the requirements gradually decrees as you move through the program.
-The court appearances and treatment taper off as meet your goals and you continue to have negative urinalysis.
+The program is set up in phases and the requirements gradually decrease as you move through the program.
+The court appearances and treatment taper off as you meet your goals and you continue to have negative urinalysis.
 While the conditions are typically time consuming, the program can give you the help you need to address a serious drug problem.
 There is also an added benefit of getting your case dropped after successful completion.
-There have been may success stories that have come out of Drug Court.
+There have been many success stories that have come out of Drug Court.

 bottom of page